Join our community

 Over the years David has used his skills as a Neuromuscular Therapist to help people reduce their chronic pain patterns.
 He often brings this information into his workshops where students are regularly uncovering painful patterns or injuries in their bodies.

 It was also John who told David to go to Mysore in India the following year, which he did.
-David arrived in Mysore in 2002 where he had the honor of studying with Sri K. Pattabhi Jois in the “old” shala.
+David arrived in Mysore in 2002 where he studyied with K. Pattabhi Jois in the “old” shala.
 In fact, it was the last year that the old shala was used for practice.
 David was authorized in 2004 and returned yearly for extended visits to Mysore with his wife Gretchen Suarez.
-They are both Authorized Level 2 and grateful for their time in Mysore and meeting Guruji and studying with R. Sharath, his grandson over the years.
+They are both authorized Level 2 to teach Ashtanga Yoga.

 Why we love David

 David has been working with Scott and SYL since 2008.
+He is a dear friend of SYL.
 We feel he has grown into one of the most relevant and accessible ashtanga yoga teachers in the world today.
 His skill as an educator of the yoga practice and at the same time as a personal guide to students is inspiring and a model to all yoga teachers.

 When is David teaching at SYL?